 For first-time home sellers, the closing process may seem both overwhelming and intimidating.
 There are in fact a bunch of steps in the process, along with no small amount of financial and legal intricacies – all of which is made more confusing by the industry jargon.
 But if you know what to expect ahead of time, the closing process won’t be as overwhelming as it seems at first glance.
-With that in mind, we offer this guide to help you understand the closing process from a seller’s perspective in san bernardino, riverside counties.
+With that in mind, we offer this guide to help you understand the closing process from a seller’s perspective in San Bernardino, Riverside, and San Diego Counties.

 Closing Date vs. Closing Process

 The actual closing is the final step in the transaction when documents are signed, money changes hands, and the ownership of the property is transferred to the buyer.
 All of this happens on the specified closing date when buyer, seller, and various real estate professionals come together for that purpose.

 The closing process, however, begins long before that date.
 “The closing date,” industry experts explain, “is the date ownership of the property is officially transferred from the seller to the buyer . . .
 The home closing process is all of the steps that are outlined in the sale contract that must happen from the time you accept the buyer’s offer to the closing date.”